Gokcekuler/get_holiday/README.md

 After downloading the code to your local first you can run command ``cargo build`` and after you can run command ``cargo run -- "country cod"``.
 For example, you can run it by giving the command ``cargo run -- DE`` for Germany and ``cargo run -- FR`` for France.

+If you ran the project in one of the main or NextHolidays branches, it is recommended that you delete the ``holidays_cache.json`` file before running it in the other branch.
+Because these two branches are actually designed to show how it will work when two different logics are applied in the project.